Nicola1971/EvoBackup/README.md

 # What's New in EvoBackup

-* Added checkbox options to choose which folder and files add to archive (manager folder, index.php, index-ajax.php, htaccess, robot.txt)
+* Added checkbox options to choose which folder and files add to archive
 * Moved most hardcoded parameters to the module configuration
 * Updated to work with Evo 1+
 * Mysql to Mysqli